``` ```

 • Value: Augments existing expertise with current literature

-• Output: Grounded responses with page-level citations
+• Output: Verifiable responses with page-level citations

 Learner Mode: OrthoGraph